doug-wade/eleventy-garden/notes/trailsapp.md

 ## Names

-Traditionally, fediverse project have an animal associated with it.
-Personally, my spirit animal is the wombat, so that's high on the list for me, but a quokka or capybara would also be very fun.
+Traditionally, fediverse project have an animal associated with it, like mastodon, lemmy, funkwhale or bookwyrm.
+Currently, we're using the name wombat, but it's certainly still open for revisiting if we decide a name that reflects what the product does makes more sense.

 ## Simple user stories